 The point of an anti-Candida diet is to eliminate foods that feed yeast (sugars, wine

 & beer, high sugar fruits, gluten and grains, beans and legumes, mushrooms, dairy and foods with high mold content) and replace them with vegetables and protein.
 Some physicians are not a fan of this diet because it removes most carbohydrates, and studies have shown Candida feeds off ketones (these are produced when the body is no longer using carbohydrates for energy).
 Removing carbohydrates from the diet too quickly can cause a lot of stress to the body, so it’s best to work with a practitioner who can help you transition to a candida diet safely.
 Some physicians approach Candida with a low FODMAP diet (which only removes a certain type of carbohydrates that are often poorly absorbed and quickly fermented in the GI tract).

 Both schools of thought claim success.
 I have decided to customize the anti-Candida diet and limit carbohydrates to 1/2 cup/day.
 I’ll also make sure I’m eating tons of compliant veggies, taking my digestive enzymes, chewing properly, and eating in a relaxed state for optimal digestion.
 If I wanted to get really strict about it, I would track my food in My Fitness Pal and pee on keto test strips to make sure I wasn’t in ketosis, but I have a history of disordered eating and obsessiveness, and My Fitness Pal is incredibly triggering for me.
-I may end up getting ketone test strips, but I haven’t made that purchase yet.
+I may end up getting ketone test strips, but I haven’t made that purchase yet

 I compiled a Candida Grocery List, filled with all the foods I’m eating during this protocol and I’m sharing it with you here.
 The good news is it’s really just a modified paleo diet, so if you’ve been following that you won’t feel too deprived!